FatsackFails/fatsackfails/src/site/posts/lod-hamsters.md

   Lord of Destruction: Harbinger of Hamsters
 seo_desc: IgorIsland and Fatsack reminiscence about the end cinematic for Diablo II and mistake an insect for a house pet.
 ---
+[IgorIsland](https://twitch.tv/igorisland) and I reminiscence about the end cinematic for Diablo II and mistake an insect for a house pet.